Skip to content

 The short answer

-In Revelation 19 Jesus has the words “King of Kings and Lord of Lords” written on his thigh, but this is not really a tattoo considering Revelation is more of a dreamlike vision than normal life.
-That said, the words on Jesus’ thigh are tremendously important.
+In Revelation 19, Jesus has the words “King of Kings and Lord of Lords” written on his thigh.
+These words are tremendously important, but they are not a tattoo, as Revelation is more of a dreamlike vision than normal life.

-In the apocalyptic vision of the final book of the Bible, St. John describes one of the most awesome and powerful depictions of Jesus in the whole of holy scripture.
-He is riding on a white horse, his eyes are like a flame, he wears multiple crowns on his head, “out of his mouth goes a sharp sword”, and, curiously, he seems to have a marking on his body.
-“And he has on his robe and on his thigh a name written: king of kings and lord of lords” (Rev 19:11-16).
+In an apocalyptic vision in the final book of the Bible, St. John offers one of the most awesome and powerful depictions of Jesus in holy scripture.
+He is riding on a white horse, his eyes are like flame, he wears multiple crowns on his head, “out of his mouth goes a sharp sword,” and, curiously, he seems to have a marking on his body: “And he has on his robe and on his thigh a name written: king of kings and lord of lords” (Rev 19:11-16).
 Does this mean Jesus had a tattoo?

 What does the Bible say about tattoos?

 Should Christians have tattoos?
 What does the Bible say about tattooing?
 Are tattoos “sinful”?
-While these are common questions, they get the conversation off to the wrong start because people who ask these kinds of questions – as with most moral questions about Christianity – are very often trying to live a modern, consumer livestyle and they’re checking with the Bible or their tradition to make sure it doesn’t get in the way of what they already want to do.
+While these are common questions, they are the wrong place to start.
+Many people who ask these kinds of questions—as with most moral questions about Christianity—are trying to live a modern, consumer lifestyle, and they’re checking with the Bible or their tradition to make sure it doesn’t get in the way of what they already want to do.

-This is easy to do because Christianity is not a modern religion but an ancient one.
+Christianity is not a modern religion but an ancient one.
 It’s very common to take some specific practice from today and try to read it back into the ancient world with a different understanding than those people originally had.
-The most common example is when people take Bible verses and interpret them without context – either without the context of the rest of the Bible, or without the cultural context of the ancient world, or even without the tradition of the church at large.
-So to sort out this question we need to explore the answer in parts.
+The most common example is when people take Bible verses and interpret them without context—either without the context of the rest of the Bible, or without the cultural context of the ancient world, or even without the tradition of the church at large.
+So, to sort out this question we need to explore the answer in parts.

 First, let’s start with where tattoos are explicitly mentioned in the Bible.
 There is only one passage, which is in the law of Moses, which forbids the use of tattoos or other bodily markings: “You shall not make any cuttings in your flesh for the dead, nor tattoo any marks on you: I am the Lord” (Lev 19:28).

 You could have a few reactions to this verse.
-On the one hand, you could say, “the Bible says ‘no tattoos’, therefore, no tattoos!”
-On the other hand, you could say, “Well, that was the law of Moses, and Christians aren’t under the law anymore, so you can do whatever you want as long as it’s in the right spirit”.
-Both of these are overly simple answers that don’t really address the issue because they are not making an effort to understand what it is we’re talking about when it comes to tattoos.
+On the one hand, you could say, “the Bible says ‘no tattoos,’ therefore, no tattoos!”
+On the other hand, you could say, “Well, that was the law of Moses, and Christians aren’t under the law anymore, so you can do whatever you want as long as it’s in the right spirit.”
+Both of these are overly simple answers that don’t really address the issue because misunderstand the spiritual significance of tattoos.

 Revelation 19: “King of Kings” and Isaiah 44

-There is also a passage in the prophet Isaiah, where he writes:
+There is also a passage from the prophet Isaiah (44:5), where he writes:

 Should Christians get tattoos?